 The monitoring sites in the Ventura River watershed were the most directly affected by the fire as the fire ringed the Ojai Valley for several days, however parts of the Santa Clara River watershed also burned and all of Ventura County, including the Calleguas Creek watershed, received fallout from the ash.
 The burn areas became highly susceptible to erosion and landslides due to the bare ground resulting from the burning of vegetation.
-For safety reasons, sampling teams were sent to the Ojai Valley sites to sample as soon as runoff began so that they could sample and be out of the Valley before the risk of landslides increased.

-9.5.3 Event Descriptions
+9.5.3 Monitoring Event Descriptions